Skip to content

 Field Type Description

-id string BGP Router ID in dotted-decimal IPv4 format
+id string BGP Router ID in dotted-decimal notation

 caps object BGP capabilities (see below)

-params string Raw optional parameters as hex string (only if no caps)
+params string Raw optional parameters as hex (only when no capabilities)

 {